Next Webinar – Thursday, 28 September

-Attendance is free, but registration is required.
-Register here
+While attending the webinar is free, registration is required.

 The mission of the Good CME Practice group is to promote professionalism within the European CME provider community.

 It achieves this by championing high standards in the development and delivery of CME in Europe through collaboration with critical stakeholders.

 gCMEp aims to enhance the competence of CME providers in order to deliver high quality independent education for healthcare professionals with the ultimate aim of improving health outcomes.

 The Good CME Practice group approves and launches new membership category of “Associate Member” for organisations that comply with the geographical and mission requirements of membership, but does not yet have a CME track record.